Trip.com Group Limited

 Page 8

-Clearly disclose how you will refer to the holding company, subsidiaries, and VIEs when providing the disclosure throughout the document so that it is clear to investors which entity the disclosure is referencing and which subsidiaries or entities are conducting the business operations.
-Refrain from using terms such as “we” or “our” when describing activities or functions of a VIE.
+4. | Clearly disclose how you will refer to the holding company, subsidiaries, and VIEs when providing the disclosure throughout the document so that it is clear to investors which entity the disclosure is referencing and which subsidiaries or entities are conducting the business operations.
+Refrain from using terms such as we or our when describing activities or functions of a VIE.
 For example, disclose, if true, that your subsidiaries and/or the VIE conduct operations in China, that the VIE is consolidated for accounting purposes but is not an entity in which you own equity, and that the holding company does not conduct operations.
-Supplementally provide us with your proposed revised disclosure.
+Supplementally provide us with your proposed revised disclosure. |

-In response to the Staff’s comment, the Company respectfully proposes to revise the referenced disclosure as shown below in its future Form 20-F filings, subject to updates and adjustments to be made in connection with any material development of the subject matter being disclosed.
+In response to the Staffs comment, the Company respectfully proposes to revise the referenced disclosure as shown below in its future Form 20-F filings, subject to updates and adjustments to be made in connection with any material development of the subject matter being disclosed.
 Page reference is made to the 2021 Form 20-F to illustrate the approximate location of the disclosure.

 Division of Corporation Finance